decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

 In the first part of this post we describe a single-shot variation of Two Round HotStuff (see [HotStuff v1 paper, march 2018](https://arxiv.org/pdf/1803.05069v1.pdf) and [this march 2018 post](https://malkhi.com/posts/2018/03/bft-lens-casper/)) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous posts on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).

 In the second part, we describe a fully pipelined multi-shot State Machine Replication version of Two Round HotStuff that is similar to [Casper FFG](https://arxiv.org/abs/1710.09437) and [Streamlet](https://decentralizedthoughts.github.io/2020-05-14-streamlet/).
-For safety we prove a stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).
-For liveness we present a "two option" view change inspired by [Fast-HotStuff](https://arxiv.org/abs/2010.11454).
-The responsiveness property of this "two option" view change is discussed and formally analysed in the [HotStuff-2 manuscript](https://eprint.iacr.org/2023/397.pdf) and the corresponding   [HotStuff-2 blog post](https://decentralizedthoughts.github.io/2023-04-01-hotstuff-2/).
+For safety, we prove a stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).
+For liveness, we present a "two option" view change inspired by [Fast-HotStuff](https://arxiv.org/abs/2010.11454).
+The responsiveness property of this "two option" view change is discussed and formally analyzed in the [HotStuff-2 manuscript](https://eprint.iacr.org/2023/397.pdf) and the corresponding [HotStuff-2 blog post](https://decentralizedthoughts.github.io/2023-04-01-hotstuff-2/).

 The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) and $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).

 # Part one: single shot two round HotStuff with rotating leaders

-The simplified single-shot Two Round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative to PBFT.
+The simplified single-shot two round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative to PBFT.

 We use the same view based framework as in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):